 House passes human trafficking legislation

 Feb.
-22—SANTA FE — Legislation intended to make it easier to prosecute cases of human trafficking and sexual exploitation won overwhelming approval Monday in the state House and now heads to the Senate.
+23—SANTA FE — Legislation intended to make it easier to prosecute cases of human trafficking and sexual exploitation won overwhelming approval Monday in the state House and now heads to the Senate.

 The proposal would bar the defense from arguing that a human trafficking suspect's intended victim was an undercover officer posing as a child, that a young victim had consented or that the defendant didn't realize how young the victim was.